openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Start the classification
 """"""""""""""""""""""""

 Now we will begin the classification, as we did in `Module 2`_.
 There are multiple pathways for collecting training data.
 To create a layer of points, using desktop GIS, including QGIS and ArcGIS, is one common approach.
 Using GEE is another approach.
 You can also use CEO to create a project of random points to identify (see detailed directions in `Section 4.1.2`_).
-All of these pathways will create a CSV file or a GEE table that you can import into SEPAL to use as your training data set.
+All of these pathways will create a .csv file or a GEE table that you can import into SEPAL to use as your training data set.

 SEPAL has a built-in reference data collection tool in the classifier.
 This is the tool you used in `Module 2`_, and we will again use this tool to collect training data.
-Even if you use a CSV file or GEE table in the future, this is a helpful feature to collect additional training data points to help refine your model.
+Even if you use a .csv file or GEE table in the future, this is a helpful feature to collect additional training data points to help refine your model.

 In the **Process** menu, select the green plus symbol and select :code:`Classification`.
-Add the two Sri Lanka optical mosaics for classification by selecting **+ Add** and choose either **Saved Sepal Recipe** or **Earth Engine Asset** (recommended).
+Add the two Sri Lanka optical mosaics for classification by selecting **+ Add** and choose either **Saved SEPAL Recipe** or **Earth Engine Asset** (recommended).

--   If you choose **Saved Sepal Recipe**, simply select your `Module 2`_ Amazon recipe.
+-   If you choose **Saved SEPAL Recipe**, simply select your `Module 2`_ Amazon recipe.
 -   If you choose **Earth Engine Asset**, enter the Earth Engine Asset ID for the mosaic.
 The ID should look like “users/username/SriLanka2015”.

 .. tip::

-    Remember that you can find the link to your Earth Engine Asset ID via the Google Earth Engine's Asset tab (see **Exercise 2.2 Part 2**).
+    Remember that you can find the link to your Earth Engine Asset ID via GEE's **Asset** tab (see **Exercise 2.2 Part 2**).

 Select bands: Blue, Green, Red, NIR, SWIR1, and SWIR2.
 You can add other bands as well, if you included them in your mosaic.
-You can also include **Derived bands** by selecting the green button on the lower left and selecting :code:`Apply`.
+You can also include **Derived bands** by selecting the green button in the lower left and selecting :code:`Apply`.

 Repeat the previous steps for your 2020 optical mosaic.